Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: Introduction

-However, in power systems dominated by inverter-based resources (IBRs), the construction of the energy function presents a great challenge, because of the different dynamics between IBR and SG.
-Furthermore, as demonstrated later in this paper, GFL inverters can introduce cosine interaction terms in the differential equations, similar to the characteristics of transfer conductance.
-Unfortunately, the cosine interaction terms induced by GFL inverters are much larger than those introduced by transfer conductance, exacerbating this problem.
-As a result, the global energy function does not exist in power systems containing GFL inverters and there are no effective means to mitigate this issue nowadays, which leads to the failure of the application of the direct method to IBR-dominated systems.
+However, in power systems dominated by inverter-based resources (IBRs), the construction of global energy functions presents a great challenge because of the differences in dynamics between IBR and SG.
+Although a global energy function can be constructed for a single-inverter-infinite-bus system \cite{9309174, hu2019large}, for multi-inverter systems, GFL inverters will introduce cosine interaction terms in differential equations, as will be demonstrated in this paper.
+This effect is similar to the characteristics of transfer conductance in conventional power systems \cite{chiang1989study}.
+Unfortunately, the cosine interaction terms induced by GFL inverters are much larger than those introduced by transfer conductance in traditional SG systems, exacerbating the challenge.
+As a result, global energy functions generally do not exist in power systems containing GFL inverters.
+There are no effective means to date to mitigate this issue, which prevents the application of the direct method to IBR-dominated systems.